Kboukhlouf/ensastore/README.md

 # ensastore
-Basic eCommerce web app built under MVC architecture, using pure php, AJAX and MySQL
+Basic eCommerce web app built under MVC architecture, using pure php, AJAX and MySQL, Front-end development using Twitter Bootstrap 3

 Steps to set-up the website on your local machine :